How to Stop Wasting Food (A Realistic Guide for Busy People)

 4. Understand “Best Before” vs. “Use By”

 This is one of the biggest sources of unnecessary food waste.
+Studies suggest that confusion over date labels contributes to around 10% of avoidable food waste in Europe.
 Many people treat “best before” dates as hard deadlines, but they’re really just quality indicators.
-Food that’s past its best-before date is usually still perfectly safe to eat — it might just be slightly less fresh.

 “Sell by” / “Display until” = for the shop, not for you.
 Ignore these completely.

-Studies suggest that confusion over date labels contributes to around 10% of food waste in Europe alone.
-Just knowing the difference can save you from throwing away perfectly good food.
+Just knowing the difference can save you from throwing away perfectly good food every week.

 5. Store Food Properly (It Makes a Huge Difference)

-Proper storage can double or triple the life of your fresh produce.
-A few quick wins:
+Proper storage can double or triple the usable life of your fresh produce.
+A few changes that actually make a measurable difference:

 - Herbs: Trim the stems and stand them in a glass of water in the fridge (like a bouquet).
-They’ll last a week instead of two days.
+They’ll last 7–10 days instead of 2–3 days loose in a bag.

 - Bread: Freeze what you won’t eat in the next couple of days.
-Toast it straight from frozen — works perfectly.
+Toast straight from frozen, works perfectly.
+Frozen bread keeps well for up to 3 months with no quality loss.

-- Leafy greens: Wrap them in a slightly damp paper towel before putting them in a bag or container.
-The towel absorbs excess moisture that causes wilting.
+- Leafy greens: Wrap in a slightly damp paper towel before putting in a bag or container.
+The towel absorbs excess moisture that causes wilting, this can extend shelf life from 2–3 days to 5–7 days.

 6. Embrace the “Use It Up” Meal

 Designate one night a week as “clean out the fridge” night.
-This is the night where you don’t follow a recipe — you just use whatever needs to go.
-Stir-fries, frittatas, fried rice, pasta with “whatever’s in the fridge” sauce, and loaded quesadillas are all excellent vehicles for random leftover ingredients.
+This is the night where you don’t follow a recipe, you just use whatever needs to go.
+The best vehicles for random leftover ingredients:

 7. Get Your Household on the Same Page